What are the best online guitar lessons in 2025? I review guitar gear for a living and these are my favourite lessons platforms

 ❌ You're an intermediate player or above: Unfortunately once you get past the beginner phase, there's not as much content for players who already have a grounding in playing and theory.

-When Fender entered the education game it was no surprise that it would make it box-office, with high production values, lessons that featured popular songs, and a host of teachers who are totally at ease in front of the camera.
+When Fender entered the education game it was no surprise that it would make it box office, with high production values, lessons that featured popular songs, and a host of teachers who are totally at ease in front of the camera.
 Not to mention a great interface whether you're accessing it via a desktop or the dedicated app.

-Once you sign up you will be asked to choose your instrument (eh, guitar, please – but bass guitar and ukulele options also available) and then which style you want to learn.
+Once you sign up you will be asked to choose your instrument (eh, guitar, please – but bass guitar and ukulele options are also available) and then which style you want to learn.
 Choose from rock, blues, country, folk, and pop.
 Once you have chosen your style you can then choose your own path, with levels 1 through 5 in ascending order of difficulty.

-Read the full Fender Play review
+Read more: Fender Play review

 Best for intermediate players